 High quality CPD underpins the curriculum with teachers having the opportunity to develop their practice through internal and external CPD.
 Staff have received CPD in a number of areas including, but not limited to: reasoning and problem solving; stretch and challenge and developing feedback.
 The subject leader monitors the quality of education in mathematics alongside the SLT.
 A named governor monitors and provides challenge and support reporting to the curriculum committee.

 When implementing our curriculum we tailor it to meet the needs of the children.
-Mathematics is taught daily and in addition to this children have additional opportunities for extra arithmetic based work, where appropriate, during early morning work and straight after lunch.
-Assessment is used to inform planning with a gap analysis taking place in September 2020 following the Covid-19 lockdown to identify gaps in learning.
-As a result of this arithmetic resources were purchased to support children in Year 1 – Year 6.
+Mathematics is taught daily and in addition to this, children have additional opportunities for extra arithmetic based work, where appropriate, during early morning work and straight after lunch using CGP books and the White Rose Flashback 4.
+Assessment is used to inform planning with cold tasks used to assess prior knowledge (so teaching can be adapted accordingly) and hot tasks used to assess children’s knowledge at the end of a unit of work, so teachers can determine if further whole class input or intervention is required.
+Mid-year and end-of-year Testbase papers are also taken by classes 1 to 5 (with Year 6 doing past SATs papers) and gap analysis carried out to identify gaps in learning.

 A mathematical concept or skill has been mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.